urazkagangunes/urazkagangunes/README.md

-<p align="left">I'm Uraz Kağan GÜNEŞ, let me tell you a little about myself, I was born on 07.04.1999.
-I live in Istanbul.
-I graduated from Altınbaş University Software Engineering with a GPA of 3.10.
-I started my master's degree in Information Technologies in the Department of Computer Engineering.</p>
+<p align="left">I am Uraz Kağan Güneş, a Software Engineer and researcher with a strong background in full-stack development and artificial intelligence.
+I
+completed my Master’s degree in Computer Engineering at Altınbaş University, where my thesis focused on pneumonia detection using deep learning.
+Building on this foundation, I will begin my Ph.D. in Computer Science at Özyeğin University, with research interests centered on Natural Language Processing (NLP) and advanced machine learning methods.
+In parallel with my academic journey, I have strengthened my expertise in C# and .NET Core, focusing on API design, scalable architectures, and secure application development.
+My combined experience in software engineering and AI research allows me to bridge practical development with cutting-edge research, contributing to impactful and innovative projects.</p>

 <p align="left">📫 How to reach me: urazkagangunes@gmail.com</p>